fsr/infoscreen/README.md

 [![githubissues](http://img.shields.io/github/issues/fsr/infoscreen.svg?style=flat)](https://github.com/fsr/infoscreen/issues)

-All new version 2.0! :sparkles:
+All new version 2.1! :sparkles:

-This is the second incarnation of the **iFSR Infoscreen** for the display in our office window which is still under development.
+This is the second iteration of the **iFSR Infoscreen** for the display in our office window which is still under development.

 ## Development Environment